aws-samples/vpn-gateway-strongswan/README.md

 See [AWS Site-to-Site VPN](https://docs.aws.amazon.com/vpn/latest/s2svpn/SetUpVPNConnections.html) for details on this configuration.

+In the following diagram, an EC2 instance deployed to a VPC that is emulating a customer’s on-premises network is running the strongSwan VPN stack and is acting as a VPN Customer Gateway in a site-to-site VPN configuration with an AWS Virtual Private Gateway (VGW) on the other end of the connection.

 <img src="images/site-to-site-vpn-scenarios-vgw.png" alt="Site-to-Site VPN with AWS Transit Gateway" width="800"/>

 ### Both Ends of a DIY Site-to-Site VPN Connection

-The example template can also be used on both ends of a site-to-site VPN connection in scenarios where VPGs and TGWs are not applicable.
+The example template can also be used to establish a VPN Gateway on both ends of a site-to-site VPN connection in scenarios where VGWs and TGWs are not applicable.
 Normally, you would use either VPC Peering or AWS Transit Gateway when you control the environments on both ends of a site-to-site VPN connection, but there may be circumstances in which you want to manage the VPN gateway on both ends.

 <img src="images/site-to-site-vpn-scenarios-diy.png" alt="Site-to-Site VPN with AWS Transit Gateway" width="800"/>